izumisu/blog/index.md

 ## Some Useful Extensions(for me)

-These are four essencial: Dark Reader, Vimium, DuckDuckGo Privacy and I don't care about cookie.
+These are four essencial: Dark Reader, Vimium, DuckDuckGo Privacy and I don\'t care about cookie.

 One for dark color, one for swift browsing, and last one for NOT TRACKING

-Others like Clipping, Save Video As are also useful, but I don't really use them much.
+Others like Clipping, Save Video As are also useful, but I don\'t really use them much.

 ---